percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

 * `global_vault_provider` is the name of the global key provider you previously configured.

 !!! note
-    If no error is returned for a command, the operation completed successfully.
+    If no error is reported, the action completed successfully.

 ## How key generation works